Fort Lauderdale Cerebral Palsy Lawyer

 Cerebral palsy can lead to a variety of disorders and symptoms.
 Some children may experience difficulty moving and stiffness in muscle groups.
 Others show signs of involuntary movements, slurred speech, trouble swallowing, and low muscle tone.
 Still others have depth perception problems, tremors, and difficulty balancing.
 The symptoms of CP won’t worsen over time, but they can last throughout the child’s lifetime.

 When cerebral palsy develops because of someone else’s negligence, such as a nurse, obstetrician, or birthing physician, parents of the affected child can take the party to court in Fort Lauderdale for medical malpractice.
 It can take weeks, months, or even years for doctors to diagnose your child with CP.
 As soon as you receive the diagnosis, explore the possibility that medical malpractice caused the condition.
 While this isn’t always the case, it can be worthwhile to speak to an attorney about your labor and delivery experience.
 There may be a red flag for malpractice, such as delayed emergency care or undiagnosed fetal distress.

 If medical negligence from a staff member or the hospital itself (e.g., a piece of monitoring equipment failed from lack of maintenance) caused your child’s CP, you could be eligible for financial recovery.
 This can include compensation for your ongoing medical expenses, pain and suffering, emotional distress, and other losses from the experience and injury.

 For a free consultation, call the Law Offices of Chalik & Chalik today.
-We understand the complex laws in this area and are here to help.
+Our Fort Lauderdale personal injury attorneys understand the complex laws in this area and are here to help.